lmmx/mvdef/README.md

 - This demo can be reproduced by running `python -im mvdef --demo` from the main directory upon cloning this repository, and inspecting the source file (`demo_program.py`) and destination file (`new_file.py`) under `mvdef/example/`.
+- This demo creates hidden `.backup` files, which can be used to 'reset' the demo by moving them back so as to overwrite the original files.

 # Project status and future plans

 - November 2019: This library is currently working only as a proof of concept, with a demo, and not yet working for code.
-- December 2019: The demo now works, so I'm going to finish off the command line flags after which it should be viable as a general purpose command line tool.
-Watch this space!
+- December 2019: The demo now works, and using the command line flags it works as a command line tool for any list of functions and any pair of files specified.

 I'd like this to end up being a command line tool that assists the development workflow similar to how [`black`](https://github.com/psf/black/) has simplified linting to best